mlzarathustra/ondes/notes/freq-sweep/BiQuad.md

     (nyq:biquad-m x b0 b1 b2 a0 a1 a2 source)))
 ```
 ```
-;  NOTE BELOW: they are negating a1 and a2... but NOT a0!
+;  a0 gets normalized, and eventually ignored.
 ;
 (defun nyq:biquad-m (x b0 b1 b2 a0 a1 a2 &optional (source "BIQUAD-M"))
   (nyq:biquad x b0 b1 b2 a0 (- a1) (- a2)))